aire-program/aire-researcher-sandbox/governance/data_provenance_template.md

 # Data Provenance Record

 Use this template before analysis to document how data is sourced, transformed, and validated.
+Data provenance means recording where data came from, what happened to it, and who touched it.

 ## Dataset Information
 - **Name**: